SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 love the fact that nobody would have predicted either form of ephemeral art.
 Both of them are beautiful&hellip; and hilarious.

-Wigdren offered the explanation that he hopes his art will:
+Widgren offered the explanation that he hopes his art will:

 > &hellip;make people happy and encourage them to go out to hike in a beautiful nature.